ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/analyzing_instances_and_images.md

 Analyze an instance to collect metadata such as user accounts, applications, software patches, and other internal information.
 If
-{{ site.data.product.title }} is not set up for automatic analysis, perform a manual analysis of an instance.
+{{ site.data.product.title_short }} is not set up for automatic analysis, perform a manual analysis of an instance.
 To perform a SmartState Analysis,
-{{ site.data.product.title }} requires a running SmartProxy with visibility to the instance’s storage location so that a snapshot can be created.
+{{ site.data.product.title_short }} requires a running SmartProxy with visibility to the instance’s storage location so that a snapshot can be created.

 1. Navigate to menu:Compute\[Clouds \> Instances\].